aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-attachments/get-all-the-attachments/_index.md

 ---
-title: Get All the Attachments
+title: Get All The Attachments In PDF File
-linktitle: Get All the Attachments
+linktitle: Get All The Attachments In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to get all attachments from a PDF file with Aspose.PDF for .NET.
+description: Learn how to get all attachments in PDF file with Aspose.PDF for .NET.
 Step-by-step guide for easy handling.
 type: docs
 weight: 40
 url: /net/programming-with-attachments/get-all-the-attachments/
 ---
-In this tutorial, we will walk you through the following C# source code step by step to get all attachments from a PDF file using Aspose.PDF for .NET.
+In this tutorial, we will walk you through the following C# source code step by step to get all attachments in PDF file using Aspose.PDF for .NET.

 Make sure you have installed the Aspose.PDF library and set up your development environment before you begin.
 Also have basic knowledge of C# programming.